sbadillo/Stack-Overflow-Survey/README.md

 Insights are published in [this article](https://sbadillow.medium.com/what-developers-are-doing-earning-worldwide-e317a4117c1e).

+Stack Overflow's public data results and more information can be found [here](https://insights.stackoverflow.com/survey).

 ## The CRISP-DM Process (Cross Industry Process for Data Mining).
 * Business Understanding.
 Understand the problem.
 The question.
 * Data Understanding.
 What do I need to answer my question.
 This might be a hard question to answer which is why companies tend to collect all data they can and then try to find the answer.